Poorchop/hexchat-scripts/README.md

 To those coming from mIRC, this is meant to to partially replicate the request-related functionality of [DukeLupus's dlFilter script](http://dukelupus.com/dlfilter).

-This script is meant to complement [adfilter.py] (adfilter.py), but they can be used independently of each other.
+This script is meant to complement [adfilter.py](adfilter.py), but they can be used independently of each other.

 *__Usage:__*
 You only need to modify `channels = []` for this script to work.
 See the script comment if you need instructions on how to add a channel to the filter list.

 #### [shortnicks.py] (shortnicks.py)
-Automatically truncate nicknames beyond a user-defined length
+Automatically truncate nicknames that are beyond a user-defined length

 *__Usage:__*
 See script comment for instructions